Prof. Barry Quinn

 Research Impact and Knowledge Transfer

-2. Understanding and Enhancing regulatory compliance in the Investment Management industry using AI with Funds Axis Ltd and Momentum 1.0 (Funded by UKFin+ and UKRI Nov 2024 - Nov 2025)
+2. Understanding and Enhancing regulatory compliance in the Investment Management industry using AI with Funds Axis Ltd and Momentum 1.0 (UKFin+ / UKRI, November 2024 – November 2025).

-8. AI and the Future of Financial Regulation with Fearghal Kearney and Abhishek Praminick published in The Economic Observatory (2023)
+8. AI and the Future of Financial Regulation with Fearghal Kearney and Abhishek Pramanick, published in The Economic Observatory (2023).

 Completed PhD Supervisions

-5. Dr. Kevin Johnson (graduated 2019) A Case Study in Industrial Consolidation: The Irish Credit Union Sector (Co Supervised)
+5. Dr Kevin Johnson (graduated 2019): A Case Study in Industrial Consolidation — The Irish Credit Union Sector (Co-Supervisor).

-6. Dr. Qiao (Olivia) Peng (graduated 2021) US Credit Union Mergers: Causes and Consequences (Co Supervised)
+6. Dr Qiao (Olivia) Peng (graduated 2021): US Credit Union Mergers — Causes and Consequences (Co-Supervisor).

 Current PhD Supervisions

-1. Fei Li Sustainable Investing, Report and Gender Diversity (fully-funded by QBS scholarship) (Principal Supervisor)
+1. Fei Li: Sustainable Investing, Reporting and Gender Diversity (fully-funded QBS scholarship) (Principal Supervisor).

-2. Abhishek Pramanick AI and the future of financial regulation (fully-funded by QBS scholarship) (Principal Supervisor)
+2. Abhishek Pramanick: AI and the Future of Financial Regulation (fully-funded QBS scholarship) (Principal Supervisor).

-3. Dongwei (Jeffrey) Li The Economics of AI patents and productivity in finance (fully-funded by DofE scholarship) (Principal Supervisor)
+3. Dongwei (Jeffrey) Li: The Economics of AI Patents and Productivity in Finance (fully-funded DofE scholarship) (Principal Supervisor).

-4. Yuqi Ding The Economics of Generative AI in Finance (fully-funded by QBS scholarship) (Principal Supervisor)
+4. Yuqi Ding: The Economics of Generative AI in Finance (fully-funded QBS scholarship) (Principal Supervisor).

 Visiting PhD Supervision

-• Invited Talk, Teaching data science in the age of FinTech, Royal Statistics Society Annual Conference, Aberdeen UK, Sep 2022
+• Invited Talk, Teaching Data Science in the Age of FinTech, Royal Statistical Society Annual Conference, Aberdeen UK, Sep 2022.

-• Invited Speaker, Understanding fintech and financial stability, International Workshop on Financial System Architecture and Stability, Bayes Business School, London, Sept 2018
+• Invited Speaker, Understanding Fintech and Financial Stability, International Workshop on Financial System Architecture and Stability, Bayes Business School, London, Sep 2018.

-• Invited Panelist, Statistical inference and credibility in finance, Emerging Scholars in Banking and Finance, Bayes Business School, London, Dec 2016
+• Invited Panellist, Statistical Inference and Credibility in Finance, Emerging Scholars in Banking and Finance, Bayes Business School, London, Dec 2016.

 Research Grant Income